Norman, Oklahoma: Community events

 Norman hosts many free festivals and community events that occur throughout the year.

 The Norman Medieval Fair is a celebration of medieval-themed games, art, and culture, with highlights of jousting, human chessmatch combats & other combat shows, and several musical & dance acts.
 The event is typically held during the last weekend of March or first weekend of April in Reaves Park, near the university.
 It has been held annually in Norman since 1976 and was originally a forum for the English Department at the University of Oklahoma.
 It is the largest weekend event held in the state of Oklahoma, with over 325,000 people in attendance in 2006 and growing yearly.
 Events Media Network has named Medieval Fair one of the top 100 events in the United States.

 Norman Music Festival is an annual weekend music festival held in April in downtown Norman.
 Established in 2008, the event had over 26,000 people in attendance during the 2009 festival.
 Originally a one-day event, the festival has quickly grown so large that it is now an all-weekend concert series.
 The festival highlights both local musicians and internationally acclaimed artists and features many forms and styles of music.

 Groovefest is a music festival hosted annually at Andrews Park.
 On the last Sunday in September, the music festival is held to help raise awareness about human rights.
 The event was established in 1986 by the University of Oklahoma chapter of Amnesty International.

-The Chocolate Festival, the only fundraiser of the year for the city's Firehouse Arts Center, was ranked #3 for food festivals across America by the Food Network.
+The Chocolate Festival, the only fundraiser of the year for the city's Firehouse Arts Center, was ranked No. 3 for food festivals across America by the Food Network.
 This festival offers various chocolate tasting sessions, chocolate art competitions and exhibits, chocolate dessert competitions and more.
 It has been an annual tradition since 1983.